-Ducks often lay for far longer than chickens.
-The average length is 7-9 years.
-The exact age when they stop laying, however, varies, depending on the breed and how hard you have pushed them to lay.
+Ducks lay eggs for several years, usually longer than chickens.
+The exact age when they stop laying, however, varies, mostly depending on the breed of the duck.

-The highest egg production will always be during the first year, and it gradually tapers down after that.
-However, no matter what breed you have, you can expect good egg production for 3-5 years, and they will likely stop laying entirely when they are 7-9 years old.
+However, in general, you can expect good egg production for 3-5 years, and your ducks will likely stop laying entirely when they are 7-9 years old.

 Occasionally, a duck will lay for ten years or perhaps more.
 Ducks usually stop laying a few years before they die of old age, and they typically live 8-12 years, sometimes 15 years or more.

 Muscovies, which have long lifespans for a duck, also tend to lay for longer, possibly for up to twelve years.
 In my experience, my Muscovies seem to stop laying when they’re seven or eight years old.
 I have a 7-year-old Muscovy who is probably laying less than 20 eggs a year, and a 9-year-old who is no longer laying.

 Moon here is six years old and still lays well.
 Neither has she shown any other signs of old age; she flaps ecstatically around just as crazily as the young ducks!